top of page

 3. Developing and applying individualised interventions for chronic pain and associated mental health problems.
 These interventions include neurofeedback brain stimulation techniques such as repetitive transcranial magnetic stimulation (rTMS) and transcranial direct current stimulation (tDCS).

-One of the most common and most difficult chronic pain conditions to treat is chronic nerve pain.
-Patients describe nerve pain as severe burning that is unbearable and terrifying.
-As noted earlier, pain is often accompanied with major depression and anxiety.
+One of the most common and most difficult pain conditions to treat is chronic nerve pain.
+Individuals describe nerve pain as a severe burning pain that is unbearable and terrifying.
+Nerve pain is often accompanied with mental health disorders such as depression and anxiety.
 There are currently no effective treatments for this condition, indicating the urgent need to develop and test novel interventions.